Last Updated on January 16, 2024

 When using questionnaires to assess vendor practices, more comprehensive questionnaires usually take more time and cost to evaluate.

 Onsite audits obviously entail more time and cost than remote evaluations.

 - Number of reviews

-These basic scenarios illustrate how various drivers influence the cost of vendor due diligence reviews:
+These example scenarios illustrate how various drivers influence the cost of vendor due diligence reviews:

 - The least expensive vendor due diligence reviews (at $200-$500 per review) are those conducted with a fast, reliable automated solution like Pivot Point’s AVDD.